 The Northern Gateway project invites the world’s largest supertankers and dirtiest oil to the unspoiled waters of coastal British Columbia.
 In addition to the possibility of oil spills in a place that hosts some of world’s most ecologically productive waters, Enbridge’s pipelines and tankers provide a key commercial outlet for tar sands oil, exacerbating the staggering impact from this massive industrial development and accelerating Canada’s contribution to atmospheric carbon and climate change.

-Use the box bellow to send a personal message to Prime Minister Stephen Harper.
-Your message, along with that of thousands Canadians has impact.
+Use the box below to send a personal message to Prime Minister Stephen Harper.
+Your message, along with that of thousands of Canadians has impact.

 As well as this message to Stephen Harper, a letter to BC Premier Christy Clark and Federal Minister of Natural Resources Joe Oliver will ensure that your opinion is counted.
 Click here for our sample letter.

 I am gravely concerned about the proposed Enbridge Northern Gateway Pipeline, which would transport crude bitumen from the tar sands in northern Alberta to Kitimat, British Columbia; the heart of the Great Bear Rainforest.
 If the pipeline is constructed, an estimated 225 oil tankers at least as big as the Exxon Valdez would navigate the Great Bear’s rocky northern coastline annually.
 Twice a week, over 500,000 barrels of tar sands crude would be shipped out and condensate shipped in.
 Quite simply, no amount of benefit can offset the risk our coast would accept.